 These wreaths are made just like the chains in Idea #1.
-Knit about a 4-1/2″ length tube using the yarn of your choice and your toilet paper roll knitting nancy.
+Knit about a 4-1/2″ length tube using the yarn of your choice and your toilet paper roll knitter.
 When you reach the desired length, cut your yarn leaving at least a 6″ tail.
-Thread that tail through each loop you remove from your nancy and pull up tight.
+Thread that tail through each loop you remove from your sticks and pull it up tight.
 Pull the tail at the other end of your tube up tight as well and tie both tails together with a surgeon’s knot (this beading page has a good illustration) to form your wreath.
-Trim both ends to about 3/4″.
+Trim both ends.

 Use about a 6″ length of ribbon to form a band around the top of your wreath.
 Tie a knot to secure the ribbon band.
 This will serve as the anchor for your bow.